NWA FASHION WEEK

 Stephanie Funk is the President and Chief Operating Officer of Howse’s newest division, Howse Innovations.
 Prior to her current position, she was the Vice President of Strategy and Engagement for Metova, Inc., and the Founder and CEO of Acorn: The Influence Co.
 Her expertise includes marketing, business development, customer experience optimization, advertising, public speaking, product management, and digital strategy and operations.

 Robin Wallis Atkinson | CEO and Creative Director

-Robin Wallis Atkinson is a curator and arts organizer from Northwest Arkansas.
+Robin Wallis Atkinson is the CEO and Creative Director of NWA Fashion Week.
+Her professional career as a curator and arts organizer got its start here in Northwest Arkansas in the early 2000s.
 One of the founding members of Art Amiss Inc., Atkinson has been an active participant in the Northwest Arkansas art community for more than a decade.
-After working in New Orleans, New York and abroad for several years, Atkinson has moved back to Northwest Arkansas and couldn’t be happier about it.
-She has worked on international arts exhibitions such a Prospect New Orleans, the ground-breaking contemporary art biennial that opened in 2008, collaborated with museums and galleries across Europe and in Asia, and has taught curatorial curriculum at the early college level in Manhattan.
-Her work is focused on the role of arts in the community and art’s relationship to place.
+Atkinson has lived and worked in New Orleans, New York, and The Netherlands.
+She has contributed to international arts exhibitions such a Prospect New Orleans, the ground-breaking contemporary art biennial that opened in 2008, collaborated with museums and galleries across Europe and in Asia, and has taught curatorial curriculum at the early college level in Manhattan.
+Her work is focused on the role of arts in the community and arts relationship to place.
 In addition to curatorial work, Atkinson also serves selectively as an art consultant for private collections, providing guidance on new acquisitions to prospective art collectors.
 She holds BA in Art History from the University of Arkansas and a Masters of Curatorial Studies from the Center for Curatorial Studies at Bard College in New York.
-She will enter the Walton College of Business MBA program in the Class of 2018.